Klosmi/WP-dev/WPDevNotes.md

 	- `/category/news` → `category-news.php`, then `category.php`, then `archive.php`, and so on.   \

-<p style="color:green;"> 💡 In these examples, the PHP file extension is used.
-In block themes, HTML files are used instead, but the template hierarchy is the same.</p>
+💡 In these examples, the PHP file extension is used.
+In block themes, **HTML files** are used instead, but **the template hierarchy is the same**.